GlareDB/glaredb.github.io/index.md

 # What is GlareDB?

-GlareDB is a database that provides a single SQL interface for accessing your data sources.
-With GlareDB you can query and join all of your data using just SQL.
-No need for complex ETL pipelines to move data around before being able to analyze it.
+GlareDB is a database system built for querying and analyzing distributed data directly using SQL.
+Query data directly from [Postgres], [Snowflake], [object storage], [and other data sources] without moving data around.

 ## GlareDB & GlareDB Cloud

+{: .important}

+> GlareDB and GlareDB Cloud are in [Technical Preview].

 GlareDB is open source and is freely available to install and use.
 Get started at [github.com/GlareDB/glaredb].

 GlareDB Cloud is a fully managed offering of GlareDB with additional features for access management and compute resources.
-GlareDB Cloud is in [Technical Preview] and is generally available to everyone with a free tier.
+GlareDB Cloud is generally available to everyone with a free tier.
 Get started at [console.glaredb.com].

 ## What is a data source?